How to Prevent Expensive Plumbing Problems: Save Money, Prevent Water Damage, and Keep Your Plumbing System Working Longer

 Toilet components can wear out over time, causing higher water bills or even flooding and water damage.
 To inspect your toilet, remove the lid on the tank and flush the toilet.
 Make sure the flapper, flush valve, and ballcock are all working properly and in good condition.
 To check for a toilet leak, add a few drops of food coloring to the tank.
 Wait a few hours, then check the bowl for dye.
 If you see dye, you know you have a toilet leak.

-Sink seals and washers can deteriorate over time, wasting water and potentially causing mold problems.
+Sink seals and washers can deteriorate over time.
+Not only does this waste water, but it could potentially causing mold problems.
 Check cabinets under sinks for damp spots, deteriorating materials, musty odors, and visible mold.
+Tighten the connections on sink drains as well as replace the gaskets as necessary.

 Bathtubs and Showers

 Bathtubs and showers are often the most heavily used pieces of plumbing in your home.
 Not only should you check faucets, shower heads, and drains regularly, but also inspect seals around the tub and on bathroom walls.
-Deterioration of tile ground and caulk could lead to mold behind walls.
+Additionally, the deterioration of tile ground and caulk could lead to mold behind walls.